 We once watched a guy 'test drive' a kayak - how many stores can you do that in?

 That beautiful tower behind the elf market is the Rathaus.

 It always makes me snigger like a child that the German for townhall is Rathaus - with the politicians being the 'rats' - We know they're not, but it still tickles my child-bone.

 Now, I am going to share with you a list of bars I enjoy - of course it's not a definitive list, and all our tastes vary, but these are my favourites in no particular order.

 If you're tempted to find out a little bit more behind the unique flavour of Cologne's Kölsch, book yourself onto the Cologne: Brewery Tour with Three "Kölsch" Tastings.
 The 2 hour tour includes a visit to three breweries around the Old Town and of course a sample in each.

 It was actually Andrea, the wife, that referred to Amir as the grumpy man.
 Amir is far from grumpy and the atmosphere in the busy little gastropub is great.

 To see the Köbes strut around the bar with the Kölsch tray in one hand, eagle eyed, looking for patrons in need of refreshment.
 Then they pounce, plucking you empty 200ml glass, refreshing it with a full one, before adding a further pencil mark to you beermat, increasing your tally.

 There's also a great array of regional food - if you don't fancy eating on the markets then fill your boots here.

-Früh am Dom - You have a choice of the brauhaus, or a descend into the catacombs of the brauhauskeller this is an amazing place to dive into.
+In Früh am Dom you have a choice of the brauhaus, or a descend into the catacombs of the brauhauskeller this is an amazing place to dive into.
 Great food, and a lively atmosphere.